Jaymon/Mingo/README.txt

     $user->load($c);
     return $user->get();

-  }

-}
+  }//method

+}//class

-that will produce the traditional array list of user instances instead of having the one $user instance handle all the loaded rows.
-When a user instance is handling more than one row any calls, like setUsername(), set(), or kill() will affect all the rows that instance represents.
+That will produce the traditional array list of user instances instead of having the one user instance handle all the loaded rows.
+When a user instance is handling more than one row, then any method calls, like setUsername(), set(), or kill() will affect all the rows that instance represents.

-the code is pretty well documented, so if you want to see what other magic functions mingo_map and mingo_criteria have, just check the docblocks and code for the __call() methods.
+the code is pretty well documented, so if you want to see what other magic functions mingo_map and mingo_criteria have, just check the docblocks and code for each class's __call() method.

 ==== INSTALLING MINGO ====

-Whenever you add an object to your project (like the user object above) you will need to run the install function (eg, $user->install()).
-This will create the indexes that were defined in the object's schema.

-Table creation was automatic with Mongo but sadly, isn't with SQL.
-Either way, you still had to run install() to set the indexes regardless of what backend you used.

-I'm racking my brain in order to figure out a better way to do this, since you have to run install() everytime you change the indexes, etc. but I haven't come up with one yet.
+When debug is on Mingo is actually quite agile, meaning it will make sure tables exist and check indexes with every db call.
+This slows down the overall code because mingo is making extra db calls to make sure stuff exists, but allows you to make schema changes on the fly (like adding a new index you didn't know you needed until just now) without worrying about doing a db migration or anything.

+The one problem with this approach is that you won't want debug on when in a production environment because you don't want your live server making unecessary queries when the tables or the schema are unlikely to change for long periods of time.
+So you will probably need to keep a "production" install script handy that does something like this:

+$user = new user();
+$user->install();
+// now do the same thing for every other ORM class you have made

+This isn't the best approach in the world, but it allows you to make on the fly changes while you're developing and when you do run the install script on a fresh db you will get only the latest greatest tables and indexes installed.